-- Anatomy of the external nose, nose, nasal cavity and paranasal sinuses. - Physiology of the nose and paranasal sinuses. - Blood and nerve supply of the external nose, nose, nasal cavity and paranasal sinuses. - Functions of the nose and paranasal sinuses. - Congenital anomalies. - Choanal atresia.
+- Anatomy of the external nose, nasal cavity and paranasal sinuses. - Physiology and function of the nose and paranasal sinuses. - Blood and nerve supply of the external nose, nose, nasal cavity and paranasal sinuses. - Congenital anomalies (choanal atresia)

 Resources: Team 435, Slides, Dr. notes.